fredamanu03/fredamanu03/README.md

 - 🤔 &nbsp; A sofware developer with a previous background in business consulting
 - 🎓 &nbsp; Completed a 5-month intensive bootcamp learning the essentials in Fullstack development by building complex projects.
-- 💼 &nbsp; Currently learning new technologies and developing software solutions and quick hacks
+- 💼 &nbsp; Currently learning new technologies and developing software solutions and quick hacks.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp;  Hoping to combine research, analytical and problem-solving skills to create stunning websites and app experiences.